 What did Anne Frank want to be?
 A journalist.

 She wrote that over and over again, that once she was released from the Secret Annexe, she would pursue a career in journalism.

 I must’ve read her diary more than thirty times since I first picked it up in early high school.
 You may have a comfort food, I have a comfort book.
 And it’s hers.

-I’m ashamed to say, that what first attracted me to Anne Frank was not her words, but rather her face.
+It was not her words that first attracted me, it was her face.
 Dark brown eyes, curly brown hair and a prominent European nose.
 Just like me.

 And her name: Anne Marie Frank.
 Just like me: Emma Marie Horn.
 Nothing remarkable or memorable.

-But her words have since written themselves across my heart.
+But her words have since written themselves across my life.
 I wear them now, on my left hand – the hand I write with.
 Her legacy has inspired me and many others.